aswatib/DiversityInMetagenomics/README.md

 - **read_generator_Dirichlet_alpha10.py:** generates DNA raw reads in FASTQ format with an underlying symmetric Dirichlet distribution and a concentration parameter of 1
 - **read_generator_sparseDirichlet.py:** generates DNA raw reads in FASTQ format with an underlying sparse Dirichlet distribution and a concentration parameter of 0.5
 - **read_generator_sparseDirichlet2.py:** generates DNA raw reads in FASTQ format with an underlying sparse Dirichlet distribution and a concentration parameter of 0.01
-- **combine_bracken_report.py:** combines all individual sewage samples' bracken-coverted Kraken2 reports and makes a single .csv file abundance counts based on original Kraken2 hits (excludes the bracken estimates of counts)
+- **combine_bracken_report.py:** combines all individual sewage samples' Bracken-coverted Kraken2 reports and makes a single .csv file of abundance counts based on the original Kraken2 hits (excludes the bracken estimates of counts)

 ---